kaweeo/InvestAssistant/README.md

 By effectively managing these entities, the system ensures accurate tracking of user investments, provides valuable insights into portfolio performance, and facilitates smooth execution of buy and sell transactions.

+### 5. Portfolio

+* CashTransactions handle the movement of funds in and out of a user’s account.

+* Deposit: When a user deposits funds, a CashTransaction of type "Deposit" is created.
+This increases the Profile balance.
+* Withdrawal: When a user withdraws funds, a CashTransaction of type "Withdrawal" is created.
+This decreases the Profile balance.